-On August 14, 2024, WLF urged the Supreme Court to hold that employers must prove the applicability of FLSA exemptions by a preponderance of the evidence.
-Splitting from six other courts of appeals, the Fourth Circuit held that employers must prove the applicability of FLSA exemptions by clear and convincing evidence.
-WLF’s brief argues that the Fourth Circuit’s rule relied on the principle that FLSA exemptions must be construed narrowly.
+On January 15, 2025, the U.S. Supreme Court unanimously held that employers need to prove the applicability of Fair Labor Standards Act exemptions by a preponderance of the evidence.
+The decision was a victory for WLF, which argued in an amicus brief that the U.S. Court of Appeals for the Fourth Circuit erred by applying the clear and convincing evidence standard.
+WLF’s brief argued that the Fourth Circuit’s rule relied on the principle that FLSA exemptions must be construed narrowly.
 But the Supreme Court’s Encino Motorcars decision rejected that principle.
-WLF’s brief also explains why the Fourth Circuit’s holding conflicts with the history and purpose of the FLSA.
-If the Supreme Court affirms, businesses will be less efficient, prices will increase, or unemployment will rise—all bad outcomes for employers, employees, and consumers.
+WLF’s brief also explained why the Fourth Circuit’s holding conflicts with the history and purpose of the FLSA.

 Documents: